axtma/cloudnetworking-config-solutions/docs/LoadBalancer/external-network-passthrough-lb-mig.md

   * **Zonal Backend Instance Groups (MIGs):** Groups of identical virtual machine instances in different zones within a region, serving the application.
   * **TCP Health Check:** Monitors the health of the backend instances.
   * **Direct Server Return (DSR):** An optional configuration allowing backend instances to send responses directly to clients.
-  * **Client:** The user or system sending traffic to your application.
-  * **External IP Address:** The public IP address for accessing the load-balanced application.
-  * **Network Passthrough External Load Balancer:** The regional load balancer distributing network traffic at Layer 3/4.
-  * **Forwarding Rule:** Directs incoming traffic to the backend service based on configured criteria.
-  * **Regional Backend Service:** Manages the backend instances and their health.
-  * **Zonal Backend Instance Groups (MIGs):** Groups of identical virtual machine instances in different zones within a region, serving the application.
-  * **TCP Health Check:** Monitors the health of the backend instances.
-  * **Direct Server Return (DSR):** An optional configuration allowing backend instances to send responses directly to clients.

-## Deploy the Solution
 ## Deploy the Solution

 This section provides instructions on deploying the load balancer solution using Terraform.